Elior2739/fivemBot/README.md

 ## Road Map
 - [x] Base of the bot: Commands handler, Event handler
 - [x] FiveM Server Listener: Listen to the FiveM server every x time (To do: make it configable)
-- [ ] Make the formmating have more options example: from %clients% to %playerAmount% and more...
+- [x] Make the formmating have more options example: from %clients% to %playerAmount% and more...

 ### Base Commands:
 - [x] IP/Status
+- [x] Show all placeholders

 ### Systems:
 - [ ] Ticket System